 Shear strength, compressibility and permeability are considered to be the three most important properties of a soil mass applicable in areas such as in the design and analysis of dams, retaining walls, soil foundation systems and in other applications pertaining to geotechnical engineering practice.
 Among these three, compressibility is the most significant parameter while evaluating the settlement of soil under the load of an infrastructure constructed on that soil mass (Tiwari and Ajmera, 2012).
 Compressibility of a soil mass is its susceptibility to decrease in volume under pressure and is indicated by soil characteristics like coefficient of compressibility, compression index and coefficient of consolidation.
-Although coefficient of volume compressibility is the most suitable, and most popular, of the compressibility coefficients for the direct calculation of settlement of structures, its variability with confining pressure makes it less useful when quoting typical compressibilities or when correlating compressibility with some other property.
+Although coefficients for the direct calculation of settlement of structures, its variability with confining pressure makes it less useful when quoting typical compressibilities or when correlating compressibility with some other property.
 For this reason, the compression index of soils is generally preferred as its value does not change with the change in confining pressure for normally consolidated clays (Carter and Bentley, 1991, Gulhati and Datta, 2005).
 However, the determination of compression index in the labs is a cumbersome and time consuming process.
 Hence several attempts have been made in the past to correlate the value of compression index of soils with index properties of soil which are relatively easier to determine and take lesser time.